Saturday, July 20, 2024

 [Ted Nugent is wearing a Native American headdress]

-[Ozzy Osbourne is mugging on the ground with a cross]
+[Ozzy Osbourne is mugging on the ground with a cross is he is oft to do]

 Weakened by years of drug and alcohol abuse, Ozzy Osbourne buckles under the tremendous weight of a balsa wood cross.